Risk Management Policy

 - The possession, sales and/or use of any illegal drug or controlled substance at any Sorority event or any event an observer would associate with the Sorority is prohibited.

-- No Sorority chapter or colony may co-sponsor or co-finance an event where alcohol is purchased by any host chapter, group or organization.
+- No Sorority chapter or prospective chapter may co-sponsor or co-finance an event where alcohol is purchased by any host chapter, group or organization.

 - Open Sorority-sponsored events where alcohol is present are prohibited.
 Open events are those at which non-members are provided unrestricted access without specific invitation.